 As usual, O’Farrell does this with her typical, deceptively simple, language.
 This style enchants the reader and allows the prose to flow like a gentle river, sweeping the reader along so that we hardly feel the pages flying by.
 At the same time, she pulls the reader under and into the lives of her characters, making us feel they are members of our own families.
 While admittedly this latest novel hasn’t usurped my favorite (Esme Lennox), nor did it make me cry like her previous novel, I still have to highly recommend it and give it at least four and a half stars out of five.

-“Instructions for a Heatwave” by Maggie O’Farrell is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks and audiobooks (Canada & Australia), from the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+“Instructions for a Heatwave” by Maggie O’Farrell is available (via these affiliate links) from Amazon, Walmart (Kobo) eBooks and audiobooks (Canada & Australia), from the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 (This is a version of a review which originally appeared on Dooyoo under my username TheChocolateLady.)